sheltermanager/asm3/src/static/pages/manual/_sources/reports.txt

     $ASK [DATE | [ALL]ANIMAL | LITTER | SPECIES | LOCATION | LOGTYPE | TYPE | NUMBER | STRING] [Message]$

-Note that if you are substituting any kind of string value (ASK DATE or ASK STRING), you must wrap the ASK key inside string delimiters (the apostrophe ') otherwise you will get SQL errors.
+.. note:: If you are substituting any kind of string value (ASK DATE or ASK STRING), you must wrap the ASK key inside string delimiters (the apostrophe ') otherwise you will get SQL errors.

 The types are outlined below: